CodeWitchBella/isbl-publisher/README.md

   Useful for debugging and for verification of initial setup.
 - `--verbose` prints extra information while running.
 Does not print secrets, so it's safe to use this in CI.
 But it makes the output harder to read.
-- `--allow-dirty` overrides dirty repository check.
-Useful when your publish workflow changes commited files.
-Dirty check is disabled by default in CI mode.
 - `--ci` simulates running on CI.
 This is also enabled by CI env variable which is set by both gitlab ci and github actions.
 - `--no-draft` github CI mode creates release draft by default to allow you to